 - Improving overall diet will improve the strength of the immune system and improve symptoms.
 It is important to nourish and strengthen the tissue under attack, the skin.
 I recommend the Modern Paleo diet to completely nourish the body.

 - Vitiligo is the result of nutritional deficiencies, especially folic acid and vitamin B12.
-A complete Nutritional balancing program will give you all the nutrients your body needs to heal this autoimmune condition.
+A complete Mineral Power program will give you all the nutrients your body needs to heal this autoimmune condition.

 - Other suspected deficiencies include para-amino-benzoic acid (PABA), tyrosine, and copper.